FreeTTSFreeTTS

 The 4 tags that cover 95% of use cases

 SSML is the markup language inside the text input that controls pauses, emphasis, pitch, and emotion.
-It works in Single, Dialogue, and Audiobook.
+It works in both Single voice and Dialogue — select text and right-click (or long-press) to insert tags, or type them directly.
 All tags lowercase only.

 <break time="1s"/>Insert a pause.
 Use 2s, 500ms, etc.